8 Books to Give a Friend Going Through a Hard Time

 1. Welcome to the Grief Club

-One of my friends who recently lost a parent said this was the most thoughtful gift she has received from a co-worker.
+One of my friends who recently lost a parent said this was the most thoughtful gift she received.
 After borrowing her book for a few hours, I can see why.
 Each page is full of lovely illustrations and words that are relatable and encouraging without being frustratingly optimistic about loss.
 It's beautiful, wise, and full of empathy.
 Buy the book.

 2. Tiny Beautiful Things